Release date: April 24th, 2017Download

 filter.references parameter of mx.data.get, this allows custom widgets to retrieve multiple associated objects within one request to Runtime.

-- We fixed the issue where the
+- We fixed an issue where the

 _WidgetBase.subscribe) callback registered for a specific object (GUID) was not triggered on the commit of that object.
 (Ticket 50768)